-Enterprise resource planning (ERP) software is hard to implement, and any denial of this fact by a vendor or value-added reseller is either naïve or dishonest.
+Enterprise resource planning (ERP) software can be difficult to implement, and the success of any implementation project takes a team for success.
 At Milestone Information Solutions, we’ve been in this business long enough to understand this fact, and even if we may make it “look easy” and have a history of success in getting the job done, we’re not going to gloss over the fact that it takes a lot of planning and execution to get the job done right.

 Following our last blog on the dangers of implementation mutiny and the importance of building a team with the skills and motivation to get the job done, we would today like to highlight another danger that exists—getting lost in the wilderness.

 Going into an ERP project is like planning an Antarctic expedition.
 Few things are more rewarding than completing one successfully, but it’s very easy to get lost along the way.
 In the 3-12 months, it takes to complete the project, you can only expect to run into the occasional “blizzard” or another scenario in which you may lose your way from point A to point B, and without the right planning or guidance, you can quickly start heading in the wrong direction.

 Without guidance or direction, you can end up getting distracted by new features, unexpected challenges, or data conversion hiccups that occur during migration.